Impact

 Risk and Exploitability

 The CVSS base score of 7.8 classifies this as a high severity vulnerability.
 The EPSS score is less than 1%, indicating a low probability of exploitation in the near term.
 The flaw is not listed in the CISA KEV catalog, and the official advisory does not mention a known exploit.
 The likely attack vector is a local one: a malicious or compromised application installed on the device would need to perform the path traversal to elevate privileges.
-The impact of successful exploitation is complete deniability of the device, with the attacker able to read, modify, delete, or replace any file on the system.
+The impact of successful exploitation is complete compromise of the device, with the attacker able to read, modify, delete, or replace any file on the system.

 OpenCVE Enrichment